wilfrantz/wilfrantz.github.io/_posts/2023-09-05-ARM64-Calling-Convention-Cheat-Sheet.md

 - **Arguments**: `X0` to `X7`.

-- **System call number**: In `X8`.
+- **System call number**: In `X16`.

 ---

 ## Conclusion

-When coding in `ARM64` assembly or dealing with debugging and reverse engineering, understanding the calling convention can be invaluable.
+When coding in `ARM64` assembly on macOS or dealing with debugging and reverse engineering, understanding the calling convention can be invaluable.
 It helps in tracking the flow of data between functions, deciphering the purpose of various registers at different points in time, and making sense of the machine code in front of you.